underhillanna/PhotosynQ-Documentation/help/data_Data_Issues.md

 2. The leaf is not fully covering the light guide.
 This is especially problematic for absorbance measurements such as relative chlorophyll content.
 This often results in a warning message stating that the relative chlorophyll content is either very low or out of the expected range.
 3. The leaf is dead or dying.
 Leaves in this condition can cause the Phi2, PhiNPQ or PhiNO values to be out of the expected range.
 This may be a completely valid measurement, or a measurement that should be discarded.

-#### Identify measurements with issue warnings on the data explorer?
+#### Identify measurements with issue warnings in the data explorer?

 1. We have added a default panel on the dashboard labelled **Data Quality - Issues** that provides information about how many of the *non-flagged* measurements have issues.
 If the panel is not visible, you can add it to your dashboard by: